 With buy-to-lets being all the rage back in the UK, many people come to Mallorca and think how wonderful it would be to buy a holiday home that they could use for a number of weeks during the year, and then rent the property out during the rest of the year.

 There is, however, considerable confusion amongst property owners in Mallorca that has detered visitors from renting.
-Below Will Besga - a lawyer with ETL Mallorca in Palma - clarifies the situation for us:
+Below Will Besga - a lawyer with Mallorca Law in Palma - clarifies the situation for us:

 Short-term property rental law in Mallorca

-Relatively recent changes in the tourism legislation in Mallorca, particularly in those provisions that affect holiday lettings, have created a much heated debate about what is legal and what isn’t, and has left many Mallorca home owners confused about the viability of renting their properties.
-I will now endeavour to shed some light into this issue.
+Relatively recent changes in the tourism legislation in Mallorca, particularly in those provisions that affect holiday lettings, have created a much-heated debate about what is legal and what isn’t and has left many Mallorca home owners confused about the viability of renting their properties.
+I will now endeavour to shed some light on this issue.

 There is a Spanish general law (the Tenancy act) that regulates rental activities in this country.
 It has been said by some, rather erroneously, that rental agreements must have a certain minimum term, and that anything under one year, or six months, or even a month, automatically classes your tenancy agreement as a touristic one, and therefore an illegal one.